SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Query string parameters used for filtering:

-- `attr`: The name of the object attribute or field to apply the filter on
+- `filter`: The name of the object attribute or field to apply the filter on
 - `val`: The value used for filtering objects

 The domain name Info request is different from the Contact- and Host Info request, in the sense that EPP Domain Name Mapping [@!RFC5731, Section 3.1.2] describes an OPTIONAL "hosts" attribute.
 This attribute is used for filtering hosts returned in the response, the "hosts" attribute is mapped to the generic query string parameters used for filtering.